|Follow us on|

 - Have fun making your Pumpkin Racer!
 Pick a theme and be creative.
 Often, the crowd favorites are the most fun and creative ones.
 If you can't win, then lose with style!

-- Be sure to visit the Genius Booth at the event for more expert tips and tune-ups with your pumpkins.
+- Be sure to visit the Tinker Zone at the event for more expert tips and tune-ups with your pumpkins.

 - Be on time for your rounds!